jlaiii/Omegle-IP-Puller/README.md

 2. Start a conversation.
 3. The script will automatically display and log the IP address of your conversation partner.
 4. Click the **IP Lookup** button to open a new tab with more information about the IP address.

+**For Educational Purposes Only**

+This IP puller is for educational purposes only.
+It is not intended to be used for any illegal or malicious activities.
+By using this tool, you agree to use it responsibly and only for educational purposes.
+Please do not use this tool to harm others or engage in any illegal activities.
+The developer and contributors of this tool are not responsible for any misuse or damages caused by its use.